|

 Cultivation: Very easy species, and easy to find, too

-(commonly sold at outlet garden centers).
+(commonly sold at outlet garden centres).
 It

 slowly clumps to fill out small pans to form very attractive small